 We scuba dived from a slow traditional boat, Maldivians call a ‘Dhoni’.
-We were very happy with this as I don’t enjoy diving from speedboats.
-The boat returned to the harbour after every dive so you can have breaks on land in between dives.
-Personally we preferred staying on the boat as long as possible and requested to do so after we had ordered snacks from the local cafe near the harbour.
-Not paying for a liveaboard or an expensive speedboat also kept the diving cheap.
-Click here for my recommendations of what to take on a dive boat.
+The boat returned to the harbour after every dive so surface intervals are spent on land inbetween dives.
+A couple of times Click here for my recommendations of what to take on a dive boat.

 The best time to dive the Maldives – when to dive in Fuvahmulah

 Diving is possible year round in Fuvahmulah.
 However, most people agree that diving between November and April is the best season for diving because of the chances of oceanic manta rays, whale sharks, thresher sharks and hammerheads.
 In rainy season, from June onwards the sea gets rough but the chance of hammerheads increases.
-The tiger shark dive is available year round because they are fed.
-More on that to come.
+The tiger shark dive is available year round.

 Restaurants and Places to eat in Fuvahmulah

-We loved Real Breez restaurant because of the large balcony and good food.
-Everyone enjoyed the local food and also the Indian cuisine.
-The cafe by the harbour we also ate at and it serves good local food.
-We all got obsessed with Kottu Roshi – I definitely recommend trying this Maldivian twist on the traditional Sri Lankan dish.
+Real Breez restaurant is great because of the large balcony and good food.
+They serve great local food including vegetarian options and also the Indian cuisine.
+The cafe by the harbour is also good and it serves local food.
+I definitely recommend trying Kottu Roshi – a Maldivian twist on the traditional Sri Lankan dish.
 If you’re vegetarian make sure you say so and make it very clear that being vegetarian includes no meat and no fish as vegetarians are still a relatively new concept to the fish-heavy Maldivian diet.

 Things to Do in Fuvahmulah

-Visit Thondee – a large pebble beach on the island which includes a nearby restaurant
+- Visit Fuvahmulah Thundi – a thundi is a Dhivehi word for the beach at the end of an island.
+The Fuvahmulah thundi is a large pebble beach on the island which includes a nearby restaurant

-Visit the lakes – Fuvahmulah is unusual because it has freshwater lakes.
-You can visit and kayak or pedalo one of the lakes as part of Fuvahmulah Nature Park.
+- Visit the lakes – Fuvahmulah is an unusual island in the Maldives because it has freshwater lakes.
+You can visit and hire kayaks or pedalo boats to spend some time on one of the lakes as part of Fuvahmulah Nature Park.